JayAnthony2225/Books-Mark-App/README.md

 # Books-Mark-App
 Books Challenge !
-This repository was created by Marco A. Cruz Velazquez This is a Kodemia IOS's boopCamp complete challenge: APPBOOK
+This repository was created by Marco A. Cruz Velazquez This is Kodemia IOS's bootCamp completed challenge: APPBOOK An application which simulates a mobile book Store.
+Full of Desing and Powerful.

 #Content
 This proyect has three branches for APP BOOK from Kodemia bootcamp: